numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 * ***main***: It is the name of the method that is searched by JVM as a starting point for an application with a particular signature only.
 It is the method where the main execution occurs.

-* ***String args[]***: It is the parameter passed to the main method.
+* ***String[] args***: It is the parameter passed to the main method.

-**14. Is empty .java file name a valid source file name?**
+**14. Is an empty .java file name a valid source file name?**

-  Yes, Java allows us to save our java file by .java only, we need to compile it by javac .java and run it by java classname.
+  Yes, Java allows us to save our Java file by .java only, we need to compile it by javac .java and run it by java class name.

 **15. What are wrapper classes in Java**